The role of $T_0$ in CMB anisotropy measurements: Conclusions

 Despite the pedagogical discussion of treating $T_0$ as a free variable, we are in the situation where it is sufficient to use the FIRAS measurement as a prior in order to provide any realistic assessment of the impact of $T_0$ on parameters extracted from CMB power spectra.
 The FIRAS uncertainty is so small that we can say it will generally have negligible impact on the main cosmological results coming from current and next-generation CMB anisotropy experiments.
 Hence adopting the central FIRAS value as $T_0$ will be sufficient for any currently proposed experiment.
 Nevertheless, it is important to keep in mind that neglecting the error of the FIRAS measurement will noticeably underestimate the uncertainties for several occasionally-quoted derived parameters, even in current CMB experiments, although such effects can be mitigated by choosing alternative derived parameters that are less sensitive to the change of $T_0$.
 As experimental capabilities improve, the FIRAS uncertainty will eventually impact the constraints on $\bht$ and $\cht$ for the main cosmological parameters as well.
 In the CVL situation, we will underestimate the uncertainty on $\Omega_{\rm b} h^2$ by $50\,\%$ and on $\Omega_{\rm c} h^2$ by $10\,\%$ (out to $\ell_{\rm max}=6000$ for polarization and 3000 for temperature) if we ignore the FIRAS uncertainty on $T_0$.
 This shows that if we ultimately want to extract all available information from the CMB power spectra measured to multipoles $\ell\simeq5000$, then we will indeed need a better determination of $T_0$ than is currently available.
+Our work thereby provides another motivation for the proposed future CMB spectral distortion experiments \cite{17PIXIEspectraldistortion,19SpectralDistortion1,19SpectralDistortion2}, which will further improve the accuracy of our measurement for $T_0$ compared to FIRAS.